-During novel Drug Discovery and Development processes researchers typically begin with in vitro testing and then move to in vivo options.
+During novel Drug Discovery and Development processes researchers typically begin with in vitro testing and then move to in vivo models.
 But what exactly are these techniques and how are they performed?
 In this post we’ll break down these concepts as well as the in vivo vs. in vitro question, exploring pros and cons of both.
 We will also investigate the zebrafish and how it fits into this process.

 Early Drug Discovery Process